-It may be argued that incentives to promote research integrity are a non-compulsory form of intervention, and therefore may be less at risk from unintended consequences.
-However, they are not immune from potential downsides.
-Firstly, because any activity or resource that is directed at incentivizing RI is, again, by definition subtracted to other objectives.
-Secondly, and more subtly, because new incentives are, as we said before, typically set from the top.
-Unless incentives are set after thorough consultation with stakeholders and continuing monitoring, they may fail to respond to actual needs and may even hinder research integrity and progress.
+incentives being set are meeting a reasonable balance of costs and benefits.
+Secondly, and more subtly, new incentives are, as we said before, typically set from the top.
+Unless incentives are determined after thorough consultation with stakeholders and are subsequently monitored for their effects, they may fail to respond to actual needs and may even hinder research integrity and progress.